gftx/gftx/README.md

 🧛🏻 I'm JS (React) Developer from Russia, nice to meet u!

-🧙 Also playing WoW (not often) & HS so message me in tg @br1stl if u want to play
+🧙 Also playing WoW (not often) & HS so if u want to play message me in telegram: @br1stl